-Design is a process that starts with an idea - and gets refined
+Design is a process that starts with an idea that grows

 Create Beautiful Designs